-The Board of Trustees of Arkansas State University was established by Ark.
-Code Ann. § 6-65-201 et. seq. and is included in the provisions of Amendment 33 of the Constitution of the state of Arkansas.
-The Board governs the Arkansas State University System, consisting of multiple campuses, sites, and centers located throughout the service area of the University.
+The Board of Trustees of the Arkansas State University System was established by Ark.
+Code Ann. § 6-65-201 et. seq. and is included in the provisions of Amendment 33 of the Constitution of the State of Arkansas.
+The Board governs the Arkansas State University System, consisting of multiple campuses, sites, and centers located throughout the service area of the System.

-The Board of Trustees is charged with the management and control of Arkansas State University.
-The Board shall exercise the power, authority, and duties conferred on the Board by law.
+The Board of Trustees is charged with the management and control of the Arkansas State University System.
+The Board shall exercise the power, authority, and duties conferred by law on the Board.

-In order to effectively manage and control the University; in order to provide for a definitive, orderly form of governance; and in order to secure and continue a superior institution of higher education, the Board of Trustees hereby promulgates and adopts the following Bylaws.
+In order to effectively manage and control the System; in order to provide for a definitive, orderly form of governance; and in order to secure and continue a superior institution of higher education, the Board of Trustees hereby promulgates and adopts these Bylaws.

 The Board of Trustees